News

 - Insights about IDEs that researchers can use to accelerate their research development or could use for education.

-We are open to the developers of other industrial solutions that operate outside IDEs (e.g., as standalone services) to understand what precludes tighter integration with the rest of the Dev Tooling.
+We are open to the developers of other industrial solutions that operate outside IDEs (e.g., as standalone services) to understand what precludes tighter integration with the rest of the development tooling and how IDEs can improve.

 We want to foster an inclusive community that is welcoming not only established academic researchers but also industry participants who might not be familiar with writing academic papers.
-Thus, we invite IDE builders to contribute short position papers (1-2 pages) in free form, and we ourselves can help with their formatting.
+Thus, we invite IDE builders to contribute short extended abstracts (up to 4 pages, including references, free of APC charges) in free form, and we ourselves can help with their formatting.

 We invited developers and project managers of several IDEs (IntelliJ, Visual Studio, Eclipse, NetBeans, VS Code, AndroidStudio, etc.) to foster a fruitful discussion that can result in practical collaborations.
 Please join us, share your perspective, and take part in growing the community that cares about practical impact and improving the lives of software developers!